-Go direct to:
+Go directly to:

-may be necessary after an accident or by vandalism.
+If you have a car of the Japanese brand Subaru, then the rear window replacement may be necessary after an accident or by vandalism.
 This is because the rear windows of cars can break into thousands of pieces when impacted hard.
 Replacing the rear window of the Subaru is inevitable when the car window is broken if you want to get on the road safely again.
 Fortunately, rear window replacement does not have to cost the top price if you choose an after market car window.
 How this works and how we can keep prices so low, you can read on later.
 For this we will discuss Subaru's past, which was founded in Tokyo in 1953.
 Among other things, we talk about the meaning of the six stars in the logo of this brand.

 Due to the interference of Japan in the Second World War, everything changed in the Asian country after 1945.
 This was certainly true for the car industry.
 Already in 1915 one of the forerunners of the current Subaru was founded as The Aircraft Research Laboratory.
 As the name suggests, it was an aviation company.
 They specialised in the manufacture of military aircrafts.
 During the Second World War the Japanese Air Force consisted for a considerable part of aircraft of this company, which in 1932 changed its name to Nakajima Aircraft Company.

 Of these twelve different companies in which Fuji Sangyo was split up, five of them came together again three years later.
 The sixth partner was a then newly founded company and together they formed Fuji Heavy Industries in 1953.
 They started with the production of scooters and trucks, but soon the CEO also wanted to make cars.
 There was long doubt about a name that sounded good both nationally and internationally.
 The choice finally fell on Subaru.